zernabhussain/dataminr-task/README.md

 This project implements a React component for managing feature flags and account limits.
 The UI is based on a provided screenshot and follows specific behavioral rules.

+### Note: This React project serves as a demonstration of my frontend skills, utilizing React, TypeScript, and fundamental component testing.
+While it may not include advanced features, it showcases my proficiency in building functional and well-structured applications.

 ![Alt text](./task-ui.png)